a-r-j-u-n-s/RDXtreme/README.md

 `1*[>W 64*[>r,c,w~]]` is the supported data comparison pattern

 ```
-./storagetiotool.exe -w 0 -t 64 -p 0123456789abcdef -g 10 -b 1
+./storagetiotool.exe -w 0 -t 64 -p 0123456789abcdef -g 10 -b 4
 ```

 This set of commands will continuously write/read/compare/shift the pattern "0x0123456789abcdef" to the first 10 GB of the TOSHIBA storage device.
 The pattern will be written from a 1 MB pattern with 64 concurrent threads.
+Each write/read will be 16 KB.